openvswitch/ovs/CONTRIBUTING.md

 Testing is also important:

+  - A patch that modifies existing code should be tested with `make check` before submission.

-  - A patch that adds or deletes files should be tested with `make distcheck` before submission.
+  - A patch that adds or deletes files should also be tested with `make distcheck` before submission.

   - A patch that modifies Linux kernel code should be at least